 While all legal Covid-19 restrictions have now been lifted, the virus is still around and there are still things you will need to think about when planning an event.

-The Government has produced some working safely during coronavirus guidance (opens in new window).
+View Government guidance.
 While this is mainly for businesses, it does include advice for organisers of indoor and outdoor events, including community events.

 Government interactive guide to community events

 There are many myths about what you can and cannot do when planning a community event.
-You can read the Government’s interactive guide to community events to find out the facts.
+Read the Government’s interactive guide to community events to find out the facts.

 Permits and licences